- Is Google Analytics 4 GDPR compliant?

 What is new in Google Analytics 4?

-The new version of Google’s tool was developed in 2020 and differs in many ways from Universal Analytics.
-Google Analytics 4 revolves around first party cookies issued by Google itself.
-It also employs an event-based model: it tracks specific user actions such as clicking a link or viewing a page, and links them to a single user.
-Universal Analytics instead revolves around third-party cookies and employs a session-based model that tracks user activity during a single visit to a website.
+Google Analytics 4 differs in many ways from Universal Analytics.
+The new version ditches third-party cookies and revolves around first party cookies issued by Google itself.
+It also employs an event-based model: it tracks specific user actions such as clicking a link or viewing a page, and links them to a single user through their Client ID- a unique identifier found in Google Analytics’ cookies.

-The switch from a session-based model to an event-based one is very important in practice.
-In order to power its new model, Google Analytics 4 collects different metrics from its predecessor, which can make the new tool difficult to learn for users familiar with Universal Analytics.
+The switch from UA's session-based model to GA4's event-based model has important consequences.
+In order to power its new model, Google Analytics 4 collects different metrics from its predecessor, which makes the new tool difficult to learn even for users familiar with Universal Analytics.
 And because the old metrics do not fit within the new model, most data collected through Universal Analytics cannot be imported into Google Analytics 4.

 There are many other differences between Ultimate Analytics and Google Analytics 4: for instance, the new version features enhanced cross-device tracking compared to its predecessor and handles IP addresses in a different way.